Saxon thegn

 M42b Winchester to Bitterne

-From Margary's entry for this road:
+The following in italics are from Margary's entry for this road:

 Here the modern road diverges to the west following the course of the branch road (422) which runs south westwards to the New Forest, but the main route continued southwards upon the same alignment, and the agger, heavily laid with pebbles, can be clearly seen through Otterbourne Park wood.